Last Updated: July 9, 2025 by Nagabhushanam Peddi

 For more information, you can have a look at our Nevada LLC Name Search guide.

-3. Is the URL available?
-We recommend that you check online to see if your business name is available as a web domain.
-Even if you don't plan to create a business website right away, this is an extremely important step as it will prevent others from acquiring it, potentially saving you both time and money in the long term.
+You should check online to see if your business name is available as a web domain.
+Even if you don’t plan to create a business website right away, this is an extremely important step as it will prevent others from acquiring it, potentially saving you both time and money in the long term.

 Find a Domain Now